States L2 Landing Page Tabs

 The Southwest Region ranges from the Colorado Rockies to the Gulf Coast and the Western Deserts to the Great Plains.
 The Southwest Region conducts multi- and interdisciplinary research and monitoring in locations across the Region, the United States, around the world, and across our solar system.

 Surface disturbances ranging from military training, recreation, energy exploration and development, and wildfires impact a large majority of federal lands in the western US, but the ecological and economic impacts are poorly understood.
-Click the “Science” tab to learn how Dr. Lesley DeFalco and her research team are currently evaluating and refining conventional approaches for post-fire...
+Explore this webpage to learn how Dr. Lesley DeFalco and her research team are currently evaluating and refining conventional approaches for post-fire...

 There is a growing consensus among resource managers to use native plant materials for ecological restoration of degraded drylands.
 Some plant species may be suitable for re-introduction across broad environmental gradients.
 Other species may fail under narrower conditions, or their re-introduction may have genetic consequences for local ecotypes, particularly when adapting to future climate...